-If you are looking for a place to put your savings, it's really hard to beat online banking these days.
-They are typically only online, with no brick and mortar locations and can offer better interest rates and other features because their overhead is low.
-They are convenient and allow you to have multiple savings accounts, name them whatever you want with no minimums or fees (most of the time).
+If you are looking for a place to put your savings, it’s hard to beat the rates found on online banking these days.
+These are the types of places that are typically only online, with no brick and mortar locations.
+They can offer better interest rates and other features because their overhead is low.
+They are convenient and allow you to have multiple savings accounts, name them whatever you want and typically have no minimums or fees.
 They also can offer the best interest rates for your money.

 Listener, James, asked a great question recently about where we see most people overspend and how can you stop the behaviors.

 Our list includes:

 - Grooming- ladies we’re looking at you.
 Haircut and color, blow dry bars (yes it’s a thing), botox, eyelash extensions, hair removal, etc.

 - Eating out

 - Home decor– spending a lot of money on decoration and furniture right when you move in, especially if it’s temporary, rather than saving and adding pieces over time.

 - Electronic subscriptions/cable/DirectTV: These really add up quickly if you nickel-and-dime yourselves.

 So what if grooming, drinking coffee or watching Sling TV is your jam?
 By all means, don’t feel like you can’t enjoy these things.
 We want you to be able to do what makes you happy.